cortexlabs/cortex/docs/workloads/realtime/metrics.md

 cortex env list
 ```

+If your operator load balancer is configured to be internal, there are a few options for accessing the dashboard:

+1. Access the dashboard from a machine that has VPC Peering configured to your cluster's VPC, or which is inside of your cluster's VPC
+1. Run `kubectl port-forward -n default grafana-0 3000:3000` to forward Grafana's port to your local machine, and access the dashboard on [http://localhost:3000/](http://localhost:3000/) (see instructions for setting up `kubectl` on [AWS](../../clusters/aws/kubectl.md) or [GCP](../../clusters/gcp/kubectl.md))
+1. Set up VPN access to your cluster's VPC ([docs](https://docs.aws.amazon.com/vpc/latest/userguide/vpn-connections.html))

 ### Default credentials

 The dashboard is protected with username / password authentication, which by default are: